Brandon Todd (politician): Campaign finance controversy

-As a result of an audit of his 2015 campaign in April 2017, Todd was fined $5,100 dollars by the Office of Campaign Finance, which he paid in-full.
+As a result of an audit of his 2015 campaign in April 2017, Todd was fined $5,100 by the Office of Campaign Finance, which he paid in-full.

 After Todd's 2015 special election win, the District government's Office of Campaign Finance (OCF) audited the Todd campaign as part of its regular after-election audit of all campaigns.
 The audit, completed in early January 2016, discovered that the campaign failed to report more than $34,000 in contributions.
 The campaign also received more than $69,000 in contributions for which it had no records indicating who made the donation.
 For reasons which remain unclear, the OCF agreed to keep its preliminary audit confidential until the 2015 Todd special election campaign answered the report's allegations.
 According to the OCF, the 2015 Todd campaign repeatedly declined to provide it with the information and answers it sought, even as Todd campaigned for a full, four-year term on the council during a hotly contest June 14, 2016, Democratic primary.
 Todd's 2015 campaign staff said they provided all the information the OCF asked for, but the OCF's "antiquated" technology was unable to accept or integrate the information.
 OCF found the campaign failed to adequately document another $100,000 in contributions.

 Todd won the June 14 primary with 49 percent of the vote, without voters knowing about the report's preliminary findings.
-His closest challenger, Leon T. Andrews, Jr., had 40.8 percent.
+His closest challenger, Leon T. Andrews Jr., had 40.8 percent.
 Todd was unopposed in the general election.
 Once more, voters remained in the dark about the report's finding.

 On April 7, 2017, about 16 months after the preliminary report was issued, The Washington Post made the report's draft findings public.

 The Washington Post reported on April 17, 2017, that 136 contributors to Todd's 2016 reelection campaign could not be identified by name.
 The donors contributed about $18,000 to the 2016 effort.
 Another 1,200 of the 1,400 contributors to the campaign provided no employer information, as required by law.
 OCF had previously identified more than $7,000 in contributions to Todd's 2016 campaign which were illegal or questionable under D.C. campaign finance laws, and the Todd campaign returned those donations.
 However, About $5,000 in donations were over the legal limit of $500 per individual or business.
 The 2016 reelection campaign accepted these donations, and did not return them.
 OCF officials said they had previously identified numerous questionable donations and expenditures by the Todd 2016 reelection campaign, but many of these had been resolved and the agency was still in the process of obtaining more information.